The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

 The 180-day window

 You have 180 days from the contract’s effective date to sell on the open market.
 Most Arizona homes sell well within that window.
-If yours doesn’t, Fly Homes purchases at the guaranteed price, makes any necessary repairs and upgrades, and resells the property.
+If yours doesn’t, the institutional buyer purchases at the guaranteed price, makes any necessary repairs and upgrades, and resells the property.
 Net sale proceeds above the transaction and repair costs are returned to the seller.

 Be honest with yourself in the consult: if you have real reason to believe the home will take longer than 180 days to sell (an unusual property, a difficult micro-market, deferred maintenance), the GBC may not be the right fit, and we’ll say so.